OrnellaTchinda/NFT-Preview-Card/README.md

 ## Acknoledgements
-I worked on this project with two amazong friends
+I worked on this project with two amazing friends